top of page

 BBI OBJECTIVES

-The major factor limiting the wider adoption of this crop is its low productivity.
-While reportedly, it can yield in the region of 4000 kg/ha when grown in a research station environment, the yield level attained by farmers working under marginal conditions is typically much lower.
-Other constraints include prolonged cooking time, susceptibility to pests and diseases and photoperiod sensitivity.
+The primary constraint to the wider adoption of this crop is its low productivity.
+While it has been reported to yield around 4,000 kg/ha under research station conditions, the yields achieved by farmers operating in marginal environments are typically much lower.
+Additional limitations include prolonged cooking time, susceptibility to pests and diseases, and sensitivity to photoperiod.

-KT’s Bambara Breeding Iniative (BBI) was established in 2023 to address key constraints for this crop: low productivity, long cooking time and susceptibility to fungal disease.
+KT’s Bambara Breeding Iniative (BBI) was established in 2023 to address key constraints for this crop: low productivity, long cooking time, susceptibility to fungal diseases and susceptibility to the weed Alectra vogelii.

 (1) Mayes S et al., 2019.
 Bambara groundnut: an exemplar underutilised legume for resilience under climate change.
 Planta 250: 803-820.